Technology / Networking

 Networking Basics: How IP and Mac Addresses Work picture: A

-Let's say you want to go to cbtnuggets.com/.
+Let's say you want to go to cbtnuggets.com.
 It's easy.
-You type in the URL and away you go.
-But most people don't realize there's a lot happening behind the scenes to get you there.
-Here are all the parts you need to know.
+You type in the URL, and away you go.
+It's a simple process most of us perform multiple times a day.
+But most people don't realize a lot happens behind the scenes to get you there.
+For instance, a MAC address, IP address, and subnet mask are responsible for making sure you land in the right spot.
+How does it work?
+What do these different addresses mean?

 A MAC address is a device's "physical" address.
 It's hard-coded to the network card from the manufacturer.
-Represented by a 12-digit, hexadecimal number, every device in the world has a unique MAC address.
-(In case you were wondering, the 48-bit identifier has 281.5 trillion combinations, so you shouldn't be worried about duplicates.)
-Truth be told, we don't usually care about it — it works behind the scenes.
+Represented by a 12-digit hexadecimal number, every device worldwide has a unique MAC address.
+(The 48-bit identifier has 281.5 trillion combinations, so you shouldn't worry about duplicates.)
+While most people don’t remember or care about MAC addresses, they work behind the scenes to identify your device on a network.

-The IP address is a virtual address and it changes depending on the network your device connects to, or even every time you reboot your computer.
+The IP address is a virtual address that changes depending on the network your device connects to, or even when you reboot your computer.
 Years ago, you kept the same IP address on your computer, but now IP addresses are usually dynamically assigned.
 Some websites always have the same IP address, called a Static IP Address.

 How MAC Addresses, IP Addresses, and Subnet Masks Work Together